Rosamunde Pilcher: Writing career

 In 1949, Pilcher's first book, a romance novel, was published by Mills and Boon, under the pseudonym Jane Fraser.
 She published a further ten novels under that name.
 In 1955, she also began writing under her real name with Secret to Tell.
 By 1965 she had dropped the pseudonym and was signing her own name to all of her novels.

 The breakthrough in Pilcher's career came in 1987, when she wrote the family saga The Shell Seekers, her fourteenth novel under her own name.
 It focuses on an elderly British woman, Penelope Keeling, who relives her life in flashbacks, and on her relationship with her adult children.
 Keeling's life was not extraordinary, but it spans "a time of huge importance and change in the world."
 The novel describes the everyday details of what life during World War II was like for some of those who lived in Britain.
 The Shell Seekers sold around ten million copies and was translated into more than forty languages.
 It was adapted for the stage by Terence Brady and Charlotte Bingham.
 Pilcher was said to be among the highest-earning women in Britain by the mid-1990s.

 Her other major novels include September (1990), Coming Home (1995) and Winter Solstice (2000).
 Coming Home won the Romantic Novel of the Year Award by Romantic Novelists' Association in 1996.
 The president of the association in 2019, the romance writer Katie Fforde, considers Pilcher to be "groundbreaking as she was the first to bring family sagas to the wider public".
 Felicity Bryan, in her obituary for The Guardian, writes that Pilcher took the romance genre to "an altogether higher, wittier level"; she praises Pilcher's work for its "grittiness and fearless observation" and comments that it is often more prosaic than romantic.

 Pilcher retired from writing in 2000.
-Two years later she was created an Officer of the Order of the British Empire (OBE).
+Two years later, in the 2002 New Year Honours, she was appointed an Officer of the Order of the British Empire (OBE) for services to literature.